memfault/interrupt/_drafts/gdbundle.md

 ```
 $ gdb
 (gdb) python-interactive
->>> print("TEST")
+>>> import sys; sys.version
-"TEST"
+'3.6.7 | packaged by conda-forge'
 ```

-If "TEST" is printed, everything should work!
+If a Python version is printed, everything should work!
 If not, there are a few things to
 try:

 - Brew and Ubuntu's Apt both install a GDB with Python enabled.